GongT/baobao/library/lifecycle/docs/lifecycle.api.md

     protected _publicDispose(): boolean;
     // (undocumented)
     _register<T extends IDisposable>(d: T): T;
 }

+// Warning: (ae-missing-release-tag) "DisposedError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DisposedError extends Error {
+    constructor(object: any, previous: Error);
+}

 // Warning: (ae-missing-release-tag) "disposeGlobal" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)